Cruise Ship Medical Exam

 Take the exam

-Taking your Cruise Ship Medical Exam usually requires a 90-minute appointment, which includes lab tests, chest x-ray and a medical checkup.
+Taking your Cruise Ship Medical Exam usually requires a 90-minute appointment, including lab tests, chest x-ray and a physical check-up.

-The results will be emailed to you within 1-1.5 weeks of your appointment, or you can pick them up personally at our reception.
+The results are ready usually within 1-1.5 weeks of your appointment.
+We will send you them by email or you can pick them up personally at our reception.

 What does the Cruise Ship Medical Exam include?

 Our authorized Cruise Ship Medical Exams are thorough and tailored to meet the general requirements of cruise line operators.
 The check-ups and examinations are designed to comply with necessary health and safety standards.
-However, these requirements may vary depending on the cruise line and the position you are interested in, and they may change from time to time to align with current regulations.
+However, these requirements may vary by cruise line and your position, and they may change from time to time to align with current regulations.

 The necessary exams, all carried out at our clinic, generally include the following: